ISAITB/docs-itb-ta/source/exportimport/index.rst

 On the side of the user the **installation process** is very simple:

 1. The user extracts the installation package you provided in a target folder.
-2. From within the target folder the user installs the test bed by issuing ``docker-compose up -d``.
+2. From within the target folder the user installs the test bed by issuing ``docker compose up -d``.
 3. Once the installation completes the user can connect to the test bed using the account(s) you have defined and start executing tests.